 These loans are perfect for anyone, no matter if you are a short-term “fix & flip” investor or a long-term “buy & hold” one.
 Therefore, if you are an investor, you need to know what type of private lender you are opting for.

 For home repairs, you can also opt for home warranty coverage plans offered by various companies.
-A home warranty is a protection plan that offers coverage for most common home repairs.
-For an annual fee, this type of plan provides security from unexpected problems with your home appliances.
+A home warranty is a protection plan that provides coverage for most common home repairs.
+For an annual fee, this type of program offers security from unexpected problems with your home appliances.
 For anything related to auto repair and maintenance, you may visit Neil Automotive.

 Private lenders are divided into three categories – each of them having the relationship between the lender and the borrower in mind.